 The Criterion Collection’s Blu-ray of Paris Belongs to Us offers a dazzlingly sharp and clean scan of this engrossing, maddening New Wave classic.
 Filmed in rich B&W 35mm, it’s a joy to watch in that ‘time machine’ way — we seem always to be walking in some interesting back street in Paris.
 The only tourist locale I caught is when Anne takes a walk to clear her head, and strolls past the Arc de Triomphe.
 But we stare at the walls, the curbs and the cars in Rivette’s pre-Internet, pre- McDonalds Paris.
 I recognize a Simca car parked in one scene.
-The dangerous Terry Yordan drives a sleek MG convertible… just watching her tool around the cobbled Paris streets in that beautiful car is like a fairy tale.
+The dangerous Terry Yordan drives a sleek MG convertible… just watching her tool around the cobbled Paris streets in that beauty is an image from a fairy tale.
 It’s an accidental iconic vision, like Mike Hammer’s ’53 Corvette prowling under the Angels’ Flight funicular in Kiss Me Deadly.

 Paris Belongs to Us also features an eccentric musical score, with interesting experimental sounds and even occasional choral effects.
 1958?
 1961?
 This is too sophisticated to be pinned to a particular time.

 Critic Richard Neupert’s visual essay helps point out the unique weirdnesses in the movie.
 He brings up an association that I also made upon hearing the title and seeing the still of Gérard walking atop a building: René Clair’s 1923 science fiction film Paris qui dort, about a scientific ‘conspiracy’ that freezes all life in the city.
 Essayist Luc Sante offers much the same observations in his liner notes, but gives us biographical details on Rivette when we’d like to hear more theories about what’s happening in the film.
 I wish the extras had even more analysis and contrasting interpretations.
 Most Criterion discs have TV interviews with famous directors, so I wonder if Rivette may not have received such media attention.
 If ever a film were capable of being interpreted in more than one way, this is it.
-Rivette took a wild idea in a wild direction.
-Be prepared for an intense, demanding film experience.
+Rivette took a wild idea in a wild direction, so be prepared for an intense, demanding film experience.